caiopavanelli/caiopavanelli.github.io/content/en/posts/2020-09-27-aws-clf-c01-2-security.md

 - **AWS site-to-site VPN**: securely connect on-premises network on branch office site to VPC.
 - **AWS client VPN**: securely connect users to AWS on on-premises networks.

+## AWS Organizations and Accounts

+**Organizations** allows you to centrally manage billing, control access, compliance, security, and share resources across your AWS accounts.
+Every organization has one **root account user** which is a single sign-in identity that has complete access to all AWS services and resources in an account.
+Each account has a parent root account user.
+A group of AWS accounts within an organization can be isolated in an **organization unit**.
+Organization units can also contain other units creating a hierarchy.

+**Service Control Policies** give central control over the allowed permissions for all accounts in your organization, helping to ensure your accounts stay within your organization's guidelines.

 <!-- ☁️ Security
 ⌨️ (3:13:49) Shared Responsibility Model
 ⌨️ (3:15:34) AWS Compliance programs